-The 26th Conference of the Parties (COP26) takes place in Glasgow from 31 October to 12 November 2021.
-We focus on three key priorities – climate finance, energy transition and nature-based solutions.
+The 26th Conference of the Parties (COP26) took place in Glasgow between 31 October to 12 November 2021.
+We focused on three key priorities – climate finance, energy transition and nature-based solutions.

 - Energy and Economic Growth (EEG) Green grids – Cross border trade in renewables and the energy transition

 - EEG Launch of the Roundtable Initiative on Strategic Energy Planning Principles.
 More details here

 - Simon Trace, delivers the keynote speech for this UEFCO event Establishing a job creation agenda for the Beyond the Grid Fund for Africa in Uganda

 - Kirsty Newman 'Our Future, Our Voice: Girls' Education and Tackling the Climate Crisis'.